The 15 Best Practices for Apex Code Exchange

 11. Return early pattern

-● Return early is the way of writing functions or methods so that the expected positive result is returned at the end of the function & the rest of the code terminates the execution.
+●Return early is the way of writing functions or methods so that the expected positive result is returned at the end of the function and the rest of the code terminates the execution.

 12. Avoid nesting loops with loops